micjahn/ZXing.Net/docs/README.md

 ## Thanks
 Many thanks to the team of the [zxing project](https://github.com/zxing/zxing) for their great work.
 ZXing.Net would not be possible without your work!
 ## Usage examples
-The source code repository includes small examples for Windows Forms, Silverlight, Windows Phone and other project types.
+The source code repository includes small examples for Windows Forms, Windows Phone and other project types.
+Obsolete examples are available for the following platforms in separate branches:
+0.16: Silverlight 4 and 5

 #### small example decoding a barcode inside a bitmap (.Net 2.0/3.5/4.x)
 ```csharp